 flight plan, display instrument approach charts, traffic and NEXRAD weather, plus winds aloft and TAFs.
 We flew one of the first; initially, our satellite weather delivery was a bit unreliable (looking back from today, I mean), but it eventually evolved into a really good product.

 We added the same EX500 display to our Blackhawk King Air, because we like the Avidyne and XM-WX so much.
 Later, in January 2010, they delivered the first EX600 to us.
 As part of that upgrade, we changed our weather provider to WSI from XM.
-We fly to the Canadian high north and lower Caribbean; Sirius has a and that good satlink coverage was important to me, so we chose the Sirius system and WSI came with it.
+We fly to the Canadian high north and lower Caribbean; Sirius ha[d EDIT: in late 2017. this is no longer the case; XMSirius has killed the datalink that delivered the WSI data] a larger satlink reception area and that good satlink coverage was important to me, so we chose the Sirius system and WSI came with it.
 I really didn't have an opinion about which mosaic I was to use, but the WSI service has been just wonderful.
-Almost immediately, I preferred it over the XM-WX we had previously enjoyed.
+Almost immediately, I preferred it over the XM-WX we had previously enjoyed.]

 IS XM "BETTER" THAN WSI?
 Is Composite better than Base?